charliecalvert/CloudNotes/Assignments/Prog219Midterm2016.md

 As we add more pages to our app, we have to be sure that our menu and button selections will properly load them.
 This means making changes to **public/javascripts/app.js**.
 The routes we need to establish or keep include:

 - home (HomeController)
-- renewable (main) (MainController: renamed to RewnewableController)
+- renewable (main) (MainController: renamed to RenewablesController)
 - simple-format (SimpleFormatController)
 - renewable-by-year (RenewableByYearController)
 - energy-types (EnergyTypesController)